 Other times to look at when planning your Dominican vacation are the winter baseball season, from October to February, and the Samana whale watching season, from mid-January to mid-March.

-Go to the DR’s tourism site, for a calendar of more Dominican Republic events and festivals:
+Go to the DR’s tourism site, for an up-to-date calendar of more Dominican Republic events and festivals:

 OVERVIEW for your visit to the Dominican Republic: